cybertec-postgresql/pgwatch/docs/components.rst

   3. If using the Web UI also set the datastore parameters ``--datastore`` and ``--pg-metric-store-conn-str`` if wanting to have an option to be able to clean up data also via the UI in a more targeted way.

-  NB!
   When using Postgres metrics storage, the schema rollout script activates "asynchronous commiting" feature for the *pgwatch3* role in the metrics storage DB by default!
 If this is not wanted (no metrics can be lost in case of a crash), then re-enstate normal (synchronous) commiting with below query and restart the pgwatch3 agent: